 - anOtpVal (string) the to be verified otpvalue - counter the counter state, that should be verified.
 For TOTP checks if the given OTP value is/are values of this very token at all.
 This is used to autoassign and to determine the serial number of a token.
-In fact it is a check_otp with an enhanced window.
+In fact it is a check of the with an enhanced window.